cupidthecat/cupid-clip/README.md

 - Installed `xclip` utility
 - Read permissions for files and directories

+## Todo

+- Add a config for files that cupid-clip will always ignore

 ## Contributing

 Contributions are welcome!
 If you'd like to improve **cupid-clip**, feel free to: